 The last bit of the track to Sunnymead is a bit narrow, but a delight nonetheless.

 Wow, what a beach.
 Flat sand, child friendly and rockpools to explore.
-Half the beach is dog off leash.
+Half the beach is dog off-leash. (check signs for seasonal changes to hours).